What’s The Best Pool Filter? (2019 Guide)

 The powder filters the pool water much like sand, but does a much better job, removing debris down to 5 microns in most cases.

-Cartridge filters use replaceable cartridges to filter the water.
+Cartridge units use replaceable cartridges to filter the water.

 They remove debris down to about 10 microns and can be cleaned by simply hosing them off with a high-pressure hose, and they're the most energy efficient of all the filter types and also usually cost less than DE filters.